 (Mentally replace slashes with backslashes if you're on Windows.)
-Changed in version 2.4: The --home option used to be supported only on Unix.

 3.3 Alternate installation: Unix (the prefix scheme)

 The "prefix scheme" is useful when you wish to use one Python installation to perform the build/install (i.e., to run the setup script), but install modules into the third-party module directory of a different Python installation (or something that looks like a different Python installation).
 If this sounds a trifle unusual, it is-that's why the user and home schemes come before.
 However, there are at least two known cases where the prefix scheme will be useful.